boikedamhuis/homebridge-envoy-solar-sensor/README.md

-Homebridge Envoy Solar Sensor
+# Homebridge Envoy Solar Sensor

 Homebridge Envoy Solar Sensor is a Homebridge platform plugin that reads real time solar production data from an Enphase Envoy and exposes it to Apple HomeKit as a sensor.

 By converting photovoltaic production into a simple active or inactive state, HomeKit automations can react to actual daylight conditions instead of fixed schedules or unreliable ambient light sensors.
-This makes it ideal for switching outdoor lighting, garden lights or other devices based on real solar output.
+This makes the plugin ideal for switching outdoor lighting, garden lights or other devices based on actual solar output.

-How it works
+## How it works

 The plugin periodically polls the local Enphase Envoy for current solar production measured in watts.